 - It is always better if your child befriends only the known people.
 For example: relatives, classmates, teachers and neighbors

 - Tell your child not to post personal information (like home/school address, phone number etc.) in public.

 - Your child should not post a lot of his/her photographs.
 Such photos, even if perfectly normal, may land up in wrong places on Internet.

 - Keep the profile information visible only to people in your friend list.

 - Tell your kid to discuss with you if anything online causes stress/anxiety/fear to him/her.

 - Child’s computer should be kept clean of viruses, worms, trojans and other kind of malware.
-Regular scans of computer using a good anti-virus should be carried out.
+You should regularly scan your child’s computer with a good anit-virus software

-- Parents should not use the same computer to visit adult websites –these websites are capable of installing unwanted programs on your computer if you are not careful.
-This could compromise not only yours but your child’s online security as well.
+- Parents should not use the same computer to visit adult websites –some of these websites are capable of installing unwanted programs on your computer if you are not careful.
+This could compromise not only your but your child’s online security as well.

 - Although nowadays kids are smart enough to wipe their digital footprints clean.
 But still you can try and check the history of their web browsing.
 There are programs available that can secretly record the activities on a computer.
 You may use one of these programs to monitor what’s happening on your computer.

 - Instill confidence in your child to tell you if they are growing closer to someone online.

 - Inform your child about the dangers of meeting an online friend in person.
 Not all people are good.

 - Tell your child that Facebook is just to share updates with friends.
 The Facebook “walls” should not be used to get into arguments with online friends.
 If kids, or even adults, have a problem with a friend –it’s better to sort it out over the phone or in person.